moj-analytical-services/splink/README.md

 🎯 **Accuracy:** Support for term frequency adjustments and user-defined fuzzy matching logic.
 🌐 **Scalability:** Execute linkage in Python (using DuckDB) or big-data backends like AWS Athena or Spark for 100+ million records.
 🎓 **Unsupervised Learning:** No training data is required for model training.
-📊 **Interactive Outputs:** A [gallery of interactive visualisations](./docs/charts/index.md) help users understand their model and diagnose problems.
+📊 **Interactive Outputs:** A suite of interactive visualisations help users understand their model and diagnose problems.

 Splink's linkage algorithm is based on Fellegi-Sunter's model of record linkage, with various customizations to improve accuracy.